aws-samples/amazon-documentdb-samples/samples/docdb-docker-quarkus-panache/README.md

     public class Person {
 ```

-4. Run script to load DocumetnDB TLS certificates to custom Java truststore for the Docker image
+4. Run script to load DocumentDB TLS certificates to custom Java truststore for the Docker image

 ```
     ./files/docdbcerts.sh
 ```

-5. Run script to load DocumetnDB TLS certificates to default Java truststore for the local build
+5. Run script to load DocumentDB TLS certificates to default Java truststore for the local build

 ```
     ./files/docdbcerts_local.sh